 As you can see this day was definitely a science and social class at its best.

+The kids and I were safe doing laundry, watching a movie and surfing the net, when we received a phone call at the Marina from a fellow cruiser telling us that our boat was dragging through the anchorage (this is not a good thing as we were right in the middle surrounded by many other boats that we could have hit).
+Thankfully a neighbor of ours, Phil, from Newfoundland, knew that you didn’t need a key to start our boat and quickly hopped aboard ‘One Life’ and reset her anchor.
 Being Caribbean time and all, our solar panels were finally ready to be installed, so we relocated to Prickly Bay where the welder could come aboard to do his work.
 What Kevin thought would be an hours job turned out to be a days event, we should have know that lunch break would take 2 hours.
 Needless to say Kevin decided to do the wiring himself, and I do have to say that he did an amazing job.
 He did have the whole boat taken apart and I was scared that there would be left over pieces when he was finished.
 We are now running on solar power but are still constantly yelling at kids to turn off lights, still in that adjustment phase I guess.

 Today we spent most of the day on Grand Anse Beach, a white sandy beach over 2 kms long where the kids found probably 20 starfish, nothing better than sand and waves to keep 4 kids busy.
 I think that we will be spending a lot of time here.